An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: On the decoding of Gabidulin codes and their twists

 \subsection{An important remark on the decoder of Gabidulin codes}

-It is well--known that the Gabidulin codes have a decoder correcting up to half the minimum distance (see for instance \cite{L06a}).
-This algorithm is analogous to the Welch--Berlekamp one for Reed--Solomon codes.
+It is well--known that the Gabidulin codes have a decoder that corrects up to half the minimum distance (see for instance \cite{L06a}).
+This algorithm is analogous to the Welch--Berlekamp algorithm for Reed--Solomon codes.
 An important fact from a cryptographic point of view is that, given a Reed--Solomon code